guriandoro/docker/sysbench/oltp/README.md

 If you are using the default network, you can ommit the `--network` argument.

+Note that you can use this even if the mysql server is not running in a container; you just have to know the IP address.

 ## Checking its status

 You can use `docker logs -f <container_name>` to check on its status.
 You should see something like the following, if successful: